sp496/knowledge-base/spark/spark.md

 that pass the filter

 preferredLocations: The scheduler will automatically look at the parent if an rdd partition doesn't have preferred locations.
 If there's a shuffle then there are no preferred locations.
+It's likely that the task scheduler looks at these rdds in a bottom up approach, starting from the final rdd in the stage.
+If its preferred locations are none then the task scheduler will look at the preferences of its parent and so on. if an rdd has been cached then its preferred location gets updated to point to the location where it is cached.
+So any downstream rdd, and especially the last rdd will now have preferred locations to where the partition is cached.
+So the task scheduler will send the task to that location.

 Finally, in a CachedDataset, the getIterator method looks for a locally cached copy of a